belginunal/Sensitivity-Analysis/README.md

 System type	64-bit operating system, x64-based processor <br>

 It calls for the ContextFunctions.R, ContextFunctions_Ind.R, ItemFunctions.R, ItemFunctions_Ind.R files, so these dependencies should be in the same directory as the main file.

-Visualizations file contains the dot plots and ROCs that were created for each simulation.
-The file needs Sim_Result.csv file to run.